epourmal/hdf5/doc/contributing.md

   * Updating release notes

 ### **The pull request is tested**
-Any issue fixed or functionality added should be accompanied by the corresponding tests and pass HDF5 regression testing run by The HDF Group.
-Code coverage should not *decrease*.
-We do not expect you to perform comprehensive testing across a multiple platforms before we accept the pull request.
-If the pull request does not pass regression testing after the merge, The HDF Group developers will work with you on the fixes.
+Any issue fixed or functionality added should be accompanied by corresponding tests.
+In addition, existing HDF5 tests must pass.
+Code coverage should not *decrease* in a PR.
+We do not expect contributors to perform comprehensive testing across a multiple platforms before a PR is accepted.
+However, if the PR does not pass regression testing after the merge, THG developers will need to work with you to get the code fixed.
+If this is not possible, in all likelihood the changes will have to be backed out.

 ### **The pull request is consistent with HDF5 design and architecture**
-HDF5 has a 100% commitment to backward compatibility.
+* HDF5 has a 100% commitment to backward compatibility of data files.
   * Any file ever created with HDF5 must be readable by any future version of HDF5.
-   If the purpose of your patch  is to modify HDF5 data model or file format, **please** discuss this with us first.
-File format changes and features required those changes can be introduced only in a new major release.
+If you expect your contribution to include changes to the HDF5 data model or file format, **please** engage with us *before* starting work by filing a [GitHub issue](https://github.com/HDFGroup/hdf5/issues/new).
+In addition, file format changes and features needing backward compatibility support can be introduced only in a new *major* release.
+* HDF5 has a committment to backward compatability of its API.
+This includes Application Binary Interface (ABI) across minor/patch releases as well as the Application Programming Interface.
-	* HDF5 has a commitment to remaining *machine-independent*; data created on one platform/environment/architecture **must** remain readable by HDF5 on any other.
+* HDF5 has a commitment to ensuring HDF5 data remains *machine-independent*.
+  * Data created on one platform/environment/architecture/VFD/VOL **must** remain readable by HDF5 on any other.
   * For binary compatibility no changes are allowed to public APIs and data structures in the maintenance releases; new APIs can be added.

-* **New features are documented** - Any new features should have proper documentation; talk to us if you have any questions.
+### **New features are documented**
+Any new features should have proper documentation; talk to us if you have any questions.

 # Checklist